raghavpillai/tauri-plugin-macos-permissions/README.md

 }
 ```

-If you need to access the microphone or camera permissions, please update `src-tauri/Info.plist`：
+If you need to access the microphone, camera, or system audio recording permissions, please update `src-tauri/Info.plist`：

 ```diff
 <?xml version="1.0" encoding="UTF-8"?>